Executive Cabinet

 Mekbib Gemeda, EdD

-Dr. Mekbib Gemeda serves as the Senior Associate Dean of Diversity, Equity and Inclusion at the Hackensack Meridian School of Medicine.
+Dr. Mekbib Gemeda serves as the Senior Associate Dean of the Office of Opportunity and Belonging at the Hackensack Meridian School of Medicine.
 Reporting to Dean Jeffrey Boscamp, Dr. Gemeda supports the institutional vision and mission to advance inclusive medical education, patient care and research and improve the health of our communities in New Jersey and nationally.

 Michael Giuliano M.D., M.Ed., M.H.P.E., M.A.